-Events Announcement – Do you ever feel like creativity is out of your reach?
+Events Invitation – Do you ever feel like creativity is out of your reach?

 Some people have told me that they are not creative, and feel intimidated by an empty page or having to create something “from nothing” (or for nothing).
 And may get even more uneasy if they don’t have anything to paint from, like an object in front of them.
 Let me know in the comments if that resonates with you.